Clymene-project/Clymene/README.md

 The Clymene is a time series data collection platform for distributed systems inspired by [Prometheus](https://prometheus.io) and [Jaeger](https://www.jaegertracing.io).
 Time series data from various environments can be collected and stored in different types of databases.
 It can be configured in a variety of architectures.
+Also, Clymene Agent's time series data collection uses fewer resources than Prometheus' remote_write.
 Various time series data analysis functions will be added.

 # Architecture